Virginia Goatley, Associate Professor; Department Chair

 Dr. Goatley served as the Vice Dean in the School of Education (2008-09).
 As Associate Dean for Professional Studies (2003-08) she led the effort toward successful accreditation of the UAlbany Teacher Education Program via the Teacher Education Accreditation Council (TEAC).
 In addition, she coordinated the "Undergraduate Pathways" for all undergraduate students participating in the educational studies minor.
 She is a regular participant in national and state-wide efforts for teacher education.
 In 2011-12, she served as Director of Research for the International Reading Association.

-Dr. Goatley is currently a member of the TEAC Accreditation Panel and the International Reading Association's Literacy Reading Panel.
+Dr. Goatley is currently a member of the Council for the Accreditation of Educator Preparation (CAEP) IB Commission, the CAEP Standards Committee, and the International Reading Association's Literacy Reading Panel.
 Her publications have appeared in several journals including, Reading Research Quarterly, Reading and Writing Quarterly, Language Arts, Language and Literacy Spectrum, Reading Research and Instruction, and Journal of Educational Research.
-She is co-editor of The Book Connection: Literacy Learning and Classroom Talk (TC Press/IRA, 1997).
+She is a co-author of Engaging Elementary Students in Disciplinary Learning and Literacy (TC Press, in press) and co-editor of The Book Connection: Literacy Learning and Classroom Talk (TC Press/IRA, 1997).